riyazshaikh/node-stripe-squarespace/README.md

 See it in action - http://template-kitchen.squarespace.com/stripe-test/

+# Additional functionality
-For additional functionality, you can contact me for [paid services](https://square-mart.squarespace.com/services/)
+You can get in touch with me for [paid services](https://square-mart.squarespace.com/services/)